ctojot/reading-notes/code-401/context-api.md

 ## Choosing the State Structure

-### Summarize the five principles for structuring state.
+### Summarize the five principles for structuring state

 - Group related state: Updating the state to a single state when you need to update 2 or more state variables at the same time.